sourced-bvba/blog/_posts/2017-03-10-spring-boot-hypermedia-hal.md

 }
 {% endhighlight %}

-To add HAL support, both data classes need to extends `ResourceSupport` which enables them to add links.
+To add HAL support, both data classes need to extend `ResourceSupport` which enables them to add links.
 Now that we've done this we can add the links needed for the example.

 {% highlight kotlin %}
 fun getOrders() : Orders {